Saints Peter and Paul is the oldest church building in continuous use in the City of Detroit.

 On the feast of Ss.
 Peter and Paul, June 28, 2015, the Homeless Jesus sculpture, by Timothy Schmalz, graciously donated by an anonymous patron, has been installed on Jefferson.

+Parish Schools.
 Ss.
 Peter and Paul Parish School for boys was established in 1856 on property behind the church on Larned St. It was operated by the Christian Brothers from 1856-1859, by lay teachers from 1860-1864 and by the Immaculate Heart of Mary Sisters from 1864-1888.

-In 1889, a new parish school for boys was built on the northeast corner of E. Larned St. It was placed under the auspices of the Sisters of Charity sisters who operated the school for 75 years.
+In 1882, the former Academy of the Sacred Heart building, located across Jefferson from the church, became the parish school for girls until 1903.
+Sisters of the Sacred Heart were the teachers.
+In 1889 a new parish school for boys was built on the northeast corner of E. Larned St. It was placed under the auspices of the Sisters of Charity who operated the school for 75 years.
 It became co-educational in 1903.
 In 1919 a new convent building for the sisters was erected next to the school.
 The school closed in 1964.

 The Immigrant Society and St. Elizabeth Benevolent Society were established during the church’s early years and the parish helped support the first orphanage in the city too.
 Our second Jesuit pastor, Fr.
 Friedan, started the first St. Vincent DePaul conference in the Detroit diocese in 1886 at Ss.
 Peter and Paul.